nickmoline/nickmoline.github.io/_posts/2012-04-19-googles-code-mistake-and-what-they-did-to-make-it-right.md

 cover: /wp-content/uploads/sites/4/2012/04/Region-capture-15.png
 dsq_thread_id: 656832329
 categories:
    - Events
    - Tech
 tags:
    - Google
    - Google Code Jam
    - Blunders
    - Coding
    - Guides
+   - Math
+amp-mathml: true
 ---
 This morning Google <a href="http://googledevelopers.blogspot.com/2012/04/code-jams-sprint-to-google-io.html" target="_blank">opened up a programming competition</a> using the same system as Google Code Jam (they called it the Google Code Jam Sprint to I/O) to win the right to buy 1 of 100 tickets to Google I/O.  Normal Registration for the conference closed [20 minutes after it opened]({% post_url 2012-03-27-google-io-sells-out-in-less-than-a-half-hour %} "Google I/O 2012 Sells out in less than a half hour") back on March 27th due to the incredible demand, so naturally those developers who couldn&#8217;t get in before were excited and ready to battle for the chance to buy a ticket.